 Primary fuels such as coal should be distinguished from primary energy flows like wind and solar power.
 Although they are all sources of primary energy, primary fuels are "consumed".
 In contrast, a flow such as wind doesn't get "consumed"—rather, it makes more sense to think of flows as being "utilized".
 It is also important to distinguish primary fuels from secondary fuels like gasoline.
 Secondary fuels are derived from primary fuels through some sort of distillation process.
 Gasoline, for example, is created after distilling a primary fuel, oil.

 The distinction between primary fuels and energy currencies like electricity is also important.
 Primary fuels are sources of primary energy, and this energy—once obtained from the fuel itself—is transformed into forms that are easier to use, transport, or store.
 Essentially, energy currencies are ways of transporting the energy obtained from primary fuels.

 Primary fuels such as these can be obtained from the ground using several different mining techniques.
 While coal is mined more "traditionally" using strip mines or deep mines, certain sources of natural gas such as shale gas or tight gas are obtained by fracturing large stones with poor permeability.
 Overall, there are many different ways to obtain these vital resources.

 The data simulation below shows the energy production of countries worldwide based on their energy source.
 Note that some of the energy sources are from flows, such as hydro, wind, and solar.
-Production from the fuels such as oil, coal, peat, natural gas, and nuclear (uranium and thorium) are all energy produced from primary fuels.
+Other energy sources are known as primary fuels which include oil, coal, peat, natural gas, and nuclear (uranium and thorium).